zjunlp/MKGformer/README.md

     + FB15K-237-IMG

         You can download the image data of FB15k-237 from [mmkb](https://github.com/mniepert/mmkb) which provides a list of image URLs, and refer to more information of description of entity from [kg-bert](https://github.com/yao8839836/kg-bert) repositories.

+       - **❗NOTE: we have found a severe bug in the code of data preprocessing for FB15k-237-IMG, which leads to the unfair performance comparison; we have updated the performance in [arxiv](https://arxiv.org/pdf/2205.02357.pdf) and released the [checkpoints](https://drive.google.com/drive/folders/1NsLA7mXaVnhlYNvzRDWIcBxq2CpKF_6m) (The model trained with/without the severe bug).**

     + WN18-IMG

         Entity images in WN18 can be obtained from ImageNet, the specific steps can refer to RSME. the [RSME](https://github.com/wangmengsd/RSME) repository.

-We also provide additional network disk links for multimodal KG data [link](https://pan.baidu.com/s/1TVArQSLmPjr2FsC8NkSiOA) with extraction code:ilbd.
+We also provide additional network disk links for **multimodal KG data [link](https://pan.baidu.com/s/1TVArQSLmPjr2FsC8NkSiOA) with extraction code:ilbd**.

 The expected structure of files is: